-This is part 2 of the blog series which covers What Layer 2 Networks can do for Institutional Digital Asset Management.
-You can read the part 1 here.
+This is part 2 of the blog series covering What Layer 2 Networks can do for Institutional Digital Asset Management.
+Read Part 1 here.

 Long before electronic trading platforms existed, armies of back-office clerks would shuffle paper stock certificates around offices as investors bought and sold.
 This not only curtailed trading volume, but led to million-dollar mistakes from simple administrative errors.